There are two different approaches you can take when applying for and receiving a “C” variance from your municipal

 The law in NJ requires evidence (aka proofs) of entitlement to variance relief.
 The term “hardship” is a “huge” legal term in zoning law, especially when seeking what is known as a “C” variance.
 A “C” variance requires you will suffer a “hardship” if you are not granted the variance.
-This hardship must relate strictly to the physical or topographic features of the property and cannot relate to any personal or financial hardship that you will suffer.
+This hardship must result because of the unique physical or topographic features of the property.
+Hardship generally cannot relate to any personal or financial hardship you will suffer.

-Hardship as it relates to a piece of property can be shown from its:
+Hardship as relates to a piece of real estate property can be shown by its:

 - Narrowness, shallowness, or irregular shape; or

 - An exceptional topographic condition(s); or

-An additional criteria to be established by an applicant to allow for a C (1) variance to be granted.
-This criteria are known as the “negative criteria”.
-The negative criteria” involves showing first, that the variance can be granted without causing substantial detriment to the public good and second, that the granting of a variance will not substantially impair the intent and purpose of the municipal zoning plan and ordinance.
+An additional criteria to be established by an applicant to allow for a C (1) variance to be granted involves what is known as the “negative criteria”.
+The “negative criteria” involves showing first, that the variance can be granted without causing a substantial detriment to the public good and second, that the granting of a variance will not substantially impair the intent and purpose of the municipal zoning plan and ordinance.
 These two requirements must be shown not just for a c (1) variance, but for all “C” and “D” variances.

 - The variance is needed for a specific piece of property;